Infinite joint species distribution models: Proofs

 \section{Proofs}

-\subsection{Proof of Theorem \ref{thm:finite_ni}}
+\subsection{Proof of Theorem 1}

-We start by computing the $p$ limit of the expected value of $n_i = \sum_{j=1}^p y_{ij}$.
-Let $\phi(\cdot)$ denote the density function of a standard normal variable.
-The expected value of the number of features per object $n_i$ is
+We start by computing the $p\to \infty$ limit of the expected value of $n_{i+} = \sum_{j=1}^p y_{ij}$ for the no covariates \texttt{TRACE} model.
+Let $\phi(\cdot)$ denote the density function of a standard normal random variable.
+The expected value of the number of species per sample $n_{i+}$ for each $i=1,\dots,n$ is

-\cite{owen1980table} showed that \eqref{eq:exp_ni} is equal to $ \sum_{j=1}^p \Phi (\mu_p/[1+\tau_p^2]^{1/2})$.
+\cite{owen1980table} showed that \eqref{eq:exp_ni} is equal to $ \sum_{j=1}^p \Phi \{\mu_p/(1+\tau_p^2)^{1/2}\}$.
 Then, by substituting $\mu_p$ in the latter expression we obtain